aws-amplify/amplify-swift/CONTRIBUTING.md

 ### Our Design

-As more and more modules are introduced to AWS Amplify, it became a necessity to modularize the library into smaller pieces so that users could avoid importing unnecessary parts into their app.
-The goal of this design is to make AWS Amplify modularized and also keep it backward compatible to avoid breaking changes.
+As more and more plugins are introduced in to AWS Amplify, it became a necessity to modularize the library into smaller pieces so that users could avoid importing unnecessary parts into their app.
+The goal of this design is to make AWS Amplify plugins isolated and independent of each other as well as keep it backward compatible to avoid breaking changes.

-Modular import prevents unnecessary code dependencies are included with the app, and thus decreases the bundle size and enables adding new functionality without the risk of introducing errors related to the unused code.
+Modular imports prevent unnecessary code dependencies becoming included with the app, and thus decreases the bundle size and enables adding new functionality without the risk of introducing errors related to the unused code.

 Amplify has established the concepts of categories and plugins.
 A category is a collection of api calls that are exposed to the client to do things inside that category.
 For example, in the storage category generally one wants to upload and download objects from storage so the apis exposed to the client will represent that functionality.
 Because Amplify is pluggable, a plugin of your choosing will provide the actual implementation behind that api interface.
 Using the same example of Storage, the plugin we choose might be AWSStoragePlugin which would then implement each api call from the category with a service call or set of service calls to S3, the underlying storage provider of the AWS plugin.